model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 ## Safe nondeterministic variables

-Let's say you are developing an inventory management tool, and you would like to verify that your API to manage items is correct.
+Let's say you're developing an inventory management tool, and you would like to verify that your API to manage items is correct.
 Here is a simple implementation of this API:

 ```rust,noplaypen